Harsh-Repository/capStoneProject/Readme.md

 - /api/v1/book/contributeProject/:id : for users find user contributions

-## wishlist (desirable featues)
+## Wishlist (desirable features)
-- show current status of the funds received for a project
+- show the current status of the funds received for a project
-- host in online
+- hosting
-- applying redux to reduce api calls
+- applying redux to reduce API calls
 - imporve user interface

-## deployment details
+## Deployment details
 Yet to deploy/host

 ## Challenges Faced
-- user authentication using passport-local, hence replaced with jwt authentication
+- user authentication using passport-local, hence replaced with JWT authentication
-- applying redux to reduce api calls
+- applying redux to reduce API calls

 ## Packages used